Lightning-Universe/lightning-transformers/docs/source/quickstart.rst

 Quick Start
 ===========

-Lightning Transformers provides LightningModules, LightningDataModules and Strategies to use 🤗 Transformers with the PyTorch Lightning Trainer.
+.. include:: installation.rst

 Using Lightning-Transformers
 ****************************

-Lightning Transformers has a collections of tasks for common NLP problems such as :ref:`language_modeling`, :ref:`translation` and more.
+Lightning Transformers provides LightningModules, LightningDataModules and Strategies to use 🤗 Transformers with the PyTorch Lightning Trainer, supporting tasks such as:ref:`language_modeling`, :ref:`translation` and more.
 To use, simply:

 1. Pick a task to train (`LightningModule`)